belladu0201/Deep_RL_Recommender_System/README.md

 ## Future Research

 The following suggestions could be implemented in a future study for a better model performance:
 1) **Hyperparameter Tuning Using Random Search**: The key hyperparameter values impacting the model output are `learning rate`, `epoch number` and `lambda`.
-We are using 0.005, 5 and 0.15 respectively for our model training.
-A random search could be used to better optimize the hyperparameter values in the future.
+We are using 0.005, 5 and 0.15 for the three key hyperparameters respectively for our model training.
+Alternatively hyperparameter tuning methods such as random search could be used to better optimize the hyperparameter values in the future.

 2) **Alternative Evaluation Metric:** We are currently using HR and NDCG to evaluate the model.
 However, there are other metrics such as MRR and MAP that could also be used to evaluate the model performance.
 Using alternative metrics could help us gain a more nuanced and encompassing understanding of the model performance.

 3) **Increase capacity of computational resources**: Currently we're limiting our feature item matrix to top 500 features and 5 epochs due to computational constraints, but having access to more GPUs and storage could be beneficial for improving model performance.

 ## Contribution (Task A: CQL loss; Task B: Item/User Features)
-- Elisa Chen: 1) Incorporating item features as part of source code (SNQN.py) 2) model training & evaluation.
+- Elisa Chen: Source Code Modification & Model Training
-- Beibei Du:
+- Beibei Du: EDA & Preprorcessing of RetailRocket Data
-- Aditya John: 1) Incorporating item features as part of source code (SNQN.py) 2) model training & evaluation.
+- Aditya John: Source Code Modification & Model Training
-- Medha Sreenivasan:
+- Medha Sreenivasan: EDA & Preprocessing of H&M Data

 ## Reference